emqx/blog/en/202108/mqtt-broker-clustering-part-1-load-balancing.md

 ## The scalability challenges

 A temperature sensor at home is only an example close enough to everybody.
-To serve smart home devices, a single MQTT broker, e.g. EMQ X edge edition running on a Raspberry PI should be more than enough, not to mention that a single EMQ X node can handle up to 2 million connections.
+To serve smart home devices, a single MQTT broker, e.g. EMQX edge edition running on a Raspberry PI should be more than enough, not to mention that a single EMQX node can handle up to 2 million connections.

 Now imagine these examples: millions of cars all over the world; millions of street lights all over the country; and so on and so on, the amount of devices (MQTT clients) and data volume can be a very large scale, large enough to overwhelm any single MQTT broker can handle.